giovabos11/UpdateLinktree/README.md

 Modify 'data.py' to your personal data and the path to the webdriver.

-If you are using geckodriver, change the to 'driver = webdriver.Firefox(executable_path=data.driver_path)'

 Download webdriver: https://github.com/mozilla/geckodriver/releases

+If you are using chromeodriver, change the 11th line to 'driver = webdriver.Chrome(executable_path=data.driver_path)' and delete all lines that contains "# Delete if using chrome"

 ## Usage:
 ```